sejohng/USTObfusSolTool/README.md

 ## Author
 - **Shijun Jiang** - [sejohng](https://github.com/sejohng): Design code structures, develop project code, and deliver testing solutions
-- **Qifan Liao** - [lqfcn](https://github.com/lqfcn): Refine the preliminary code, implement test cases, and enhance the functionality of the obfuscator
+- **Qifan Liao** - [lqfcn](https://github.com/lqfcn): Implement and enhance the obfuscators, refine the preliminary code, and implement test cases
 - **Qiutong Li**: Responsible for drafting project plans and reports, as well as offering testing and functional recommendations
 - **Yibo Xu**: Provide support for project presentation preparation, slide creation, and post-production verification.
 - **Yanxi Yang**: Responsible for drafting project plans and reports, as well as offering testing and functional recommendations